Case Study 3: International Enforcement (Deckers Outdoor Corporation)

 But, Californian surfers returning from trips Down Under had brought back boots for their buddies, so they were really well known in that market.
 I focused on selling through surf shops….The UGG business finally got momentum.3

-Deckers bought Smith’s company in 1995, and the brand has expanded well beyond the original sheepskin boots to such items as gloves, slippers, earmuffs and other styles of boots as well as shoes.
+Deckers bought Smith’s company in 1995, and the brand has expanded well beyond the original sheepskin boots to include such items as gloves, slippers, earmuffs and other styles of boots as well as shoes.
 Sales of UGG brand products have reached US$1 billion.

 Deckers also holds industrial design registrations over a wide variety of footwear, including the original sheepskin boot in a number of countries around the world.

 THREAT TO COMPANY: CHEAP KNOCK-OFFS AND COUNTERFEIT PRODUCTS

 The ease with which fashion designs can be copied inevitably results in cheap knock-offs and counterfeit items circulating in the marketplace.
 Because of its global success with UGG boots, Deckers has been plagued by knock-offs and counterfeit products that enter its mainstream markets both online and in retail stores.

 The online sales of counterfeit UGG boots and other UGG products have increased exponentially over time, as websites often use the word “ugg” or confusing variations in their domain names.

-In response, Deckers has had to be vigilant and has had to continuously monitor and engage in enforcement strategies.
+In response, Deckers has had to be vigilant and continuously monitor and engage in enforcement strategies.

 “The Internet provides easy access to global markets and takes no account of national borders.
 If you are trading on the Internet you need to understand the laws of the country into which you are selling goods or services.“4